-Sections 3.(a) and 3.(b) would exclude additional certification requirements for licensed architects and engineers for components or elements certified by the manufacturer as complying with the North Carolina Building Code, or North Carolina Residential Code for One and Two-Family Dwellings.
+Sections 3.(a) and 3.(b) of the act exclude additional certification requirements for licensed architects and engineers for components or elements certified by the manufacturer as complying with the North Carolina Building Code, or North Carolina Residential Code for One and Two-Family Dwellings.

-Sections 3.(c) and 3.(d) would require county and city inspection departments to create an informal review process for inspection decisions made by inspectors.
+Sections 4.(a) and 4.(b) of the act require county and city inspection departments to create an informal review process for inspection decisions made by inspectors.
 Beginning December 1, 2017, each inspection department at a minimum must include the following: